jessepharrison/jessepharrison.github.io/_pages/about.md

 social: true
 ---

 At CSC, my tasks involve leading the Horizon Europe BioDT project and serving as a Work Package lead for [H2020 PerMedCoE](https://permedcoe.eu/).
-My other responsibilities have included R environment maintenance and support on CSC computing platforms, bioinformatics software tool development, and teaching courses on R and and bioinformatics.
+My other responsibilities have included R environment maintenance and support on CSC computing platforms, bioinformatics software tool development, and teaching courses on R and bioinformatics.

 **Brief CV:**